sourceduty/Scientific_Custom_GPTs/README.md

 The growing ecosystem of the GPT Store shows that AI is no longer one-size-fits-all—it’s tailored, practical, and ready to help professionals in every field work smarter.
 These aren’t demos or science experiments.
 They’re tools being used right now by your peers to improve accuracy, speed up routine work, and free up time for strategic thinking.
 Whether you're proving complex models, running a clinical study, or crafting executive summaries, there’s likely a GPT in the Store already built—or ready to be built—for exactly what you need.
 Now is the moment to explore, customize, and make AI work for you, on your terms.

 #

 ![GPT Builder](https://github.com/user-attachments/assets/25bc6efe-0a85-4ca0-9d16-b8031bdb58b0)

+A custom GPT is fundamentally a configuration of OpenAI's underlying AI models rather than an independently created software artifact.
+From a copyright law perspective, this distinction is critical.
+Copyright protects original works of authorship that demonstrate a minimum level of creativity and are fixed in a tangible medium.
+However, custom GPTs are built using a predefined platform—OpenAI’s proprietary systems—with creators providing inputs such as instructions, personality definitions, uploaded reference files, and tool selections.
+These elements, while tailored to specific use cases, do not constitute a new or standalone work.
+Rather, they represent a derivative configuration or a user-generated customization of an existing service.
+The core logic, learning capabilities, and generative power all remain the intellectual property of OpenAI, and users merely operate within the constraints of a hosted system.

+Because of this shared infrastructure, a custom GPT does not meet the threshold for independent copyright protection as an original work.
+The creator may hold rights to external content they upload or reference—such as custom datasets, original writing, or proprietary frameworks—but the GPT interface, behavior, and generative outputs remain anchored to OpenAI’s platform and terms of use.
+Even the naming of a custom GPT, unless trademarked externally, does not guarantee exclusive rights or prevent similar titles from being used by others.
+This is a sharp contrast from traditional software apps or websites, where the entire codebase and interface are authored by the creator and can be registered as original software works.
+Therefore, under current legal interpretations, a custom GPT is more akin to a curated experience within a licensed tool rather than a new creative work protected by copyright.

 #
 🛠️ Thanks for using these exclusive and evolving custom GPTs.
 #